pacphi/tanzu-dev-experience/README.md

 #### Build and deploy from source

 Why did we go through all that?
-What if all we really needed to do was bring our source code to the party; let the platform take care of building, packaging, deploying and up-to-date, secure image to our registry, then push that image out to an environment?
+What if all we really needed to do was bring our source code to the party; let the platform take care of building, packaging, deploying an up-to-date, secure image to our registry, then push that image out to an environment?

 Let's see how we do that.
 It's as simple as...